TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/17 - Esther/Esther 6/Esther 6.8.md

 ---

-let royal apparel be brought which the king useth to wear, and the horse that the king rideth upon, and on the head of which a crown royal is set:
+let royal clothing be brought which the king uses to wear, and the horse that the king rides on, and on the head of which a crown royal is set.